-We averaged the instantaneous activity of each arm (see definition above) and the mean instantaneous activity of both arms (we will call this the combined arm activity) over each of the four periods of the experiment (55.5 seconds).
-For the contingency sensitivity assessment, we based our analysis on combined arm activity because in the non-contingent group there is no connected or unconnected arm.
+We averaged the instantaneous activity of each arm (see definition above) and the mean instantaneous activity of both arms (we will call this the 'combined arm activity') over each of the four periods of the experiment (55.5 s).
+For the contingency sensitivity assessment, we based our analysis on 'combined arm activity' because in the non-contingent group there was no connected or unconnected arm, and for the assessment of arm differentiation, we based our analysis separately on the connected arm and unconnected arm activities.

-3. Results
+Results

-3.1.
 Looking time analysis